-The commencement ceremony occurs at the conclusion of the spring semester.
-Students who complete program requirements in October, December and May are invited to participate in the spring ceremony.
-The spring commencement date is established via the academic calendar.
+The commencement ceremonies occur in spring (May) and fall (October).
+Students who complete program requirements in December and May are invited to participate in the spring ceremony.
+There is a fall commencement ceremony for those undergraduate students completing the 15 Month Accelerated Option in fall.
+The commencement dates are established via the academic calendar.

-Students who have six or fewer credits to complete at the conclusion of the spring semester may participate in the commencement ceremony, but they are expected to complete those credits the summer immediately following the ceremony.
+Undergraduate students who have six or fewer credits to complete at the conclusion of the spring semester may participate in the May commencement ceremony, but they are expected to complete those credits the summer immediately following the ceremony.

-An "Intent to Graduate Form" must be completed by all Seniors prior to graduation.
-Upon receipt of the intent form, the Registrar's office performs a degree audit to verify that all requirements have been met to graduate.
-The due date will be communicated, but students can begin submitting this form during the first semester of their Senior year.
-Forms can be accessed via the college website or from the Student Services Office.
+An Intent to Graduate Form must be completed by all students prior to graduation.
+Upon receipt of the form, the Registrar's office performs a degree audit to verify that all requirements for graduation have been met.
+The due date will be communicated, but students can begin submitting this form during the first semester of their final year.
+Forms can also be obtained from the Student Services Office.

 Graduation dates are established as the last day of the semester or summer session.
 There are four graduation dates: October, December, May and July.
 Diplomas are issued approximately one month following the commencement ceremony.